jbrussell/matlab_to_mineos/README.md

 # Matlab to MINEOS

 This repository contains:
-1) a Matlab wrapper around the MINEOS normal mode summation codes written by Zach Eilon.
+1) a Matlab wrapper written by Zach Eilon that drives the Fortran-based MINEOS normal mode summation codes.
-2) Everything required to compile the Fortran executables and libraries contained in the submodule [MINEOS](#MINEOS).
+2) Everything required to compile the Fortran executables and libraries contained in the submodule [MINEOS](https://github.com/jbrussell/MINEOS/tree/0a0d86034ca0104ca055f15a425dde82ea73b5da).
 These codes were provided by Colleen Dalton and the bash wrapper for compiling was written by Emily Hopper.
-It is contained in this repo as a submodule.
+It is included in this repo as a submodule.